 You understand totally the feelings of all and where the feelings came from.

-You love the woman who is choosing an abortion and you love and hold the spirit that was going to be born in that baby that will now be born into a different one.
-(Would a dream of God's be lost forever?
-Never. ) You root for no team, no country, no religion, no race, no sexual orientation, because you are happy with everything.
+You root for no team, no country, no religion, no race, and no sexual orientation; because you are happy with everything.
+They are all your children, they are all created in your own image.
 You do not need to cheer for anyone to win, because it is all eternal.
 No thing is ever lost.
 All wonderful dogs, missed by masters, rest right at your heavenly feet.
 Unless they have decided to come back again to play.
 No thing is ever lost.
 No thing.
 Nothing is ever lost.

 You just hope that everything feels love and therefore learns to love.
 But you do not need to even hope that, because you are God.
 You know it is all good.
 You know that everyone will have opportunities to get loving.

 I mean that two ways; to get some loving and to get on to the job of loving.

 Joseph Campbell wrote in his book "The Power of Myth" that the basic theme of all mythology is that there is an invisible plane supporting the visible one.

 In the whole book, that is a sentence that I return to again and again.
 Let me whisper it in your ear so your ear might hold it for you: